 Biography Ferdinand Piech

 In 1972, he moved to Audi in Ingolstadt.
-Starting from 1975, he was manager of technological engineering, being responsible for the concepts of the Audi 80 and Audi 100.
-He celebrated his 40th birthday on 17 April 1977 with a ball at which guests included Giorgetto Giugiaro and at which the staff of the Porsche Hotel presented him with an Audi 80 that was just 40 cm (16 in) long and constructed of marzipan.
-In 1977 he also initiated the development of a car for the World Rally Championship, resulting in the four-wheel drive Audi Quattro.
+Starting from 197.
+As the manager of technological engineering, he was responsible for the concepts of the Audi 80 and Audi 100.
+Ferdinand Piëch celebrated his 40th birthday on 17 April 1977 with a ball at which guests included Giorgetto Giugiaro.
+The staff of the Porsche Hotel presented him with an Audi 80 that was just 40 cm (16 in) long and constructed of marzipan.
+In 1977 he also initiated the development of a car for the World Rally Championship.
+The final result of that development was the four-wheel drive Audi Quattro.
 The engine used in the Quattro model was a turbocharged inline-5 cylinder unit.

-In 1993, Ferdinand Piëch moved to Volkswagen AG, parent company of the Volkswagen Group, where he became Chairman of the Board of Management At that time Volkswagen was only three months from bankruptcy, and Ferdinand Piëch was central to orchestrating its dramatic turnaround.
+In 1993, Ferdinand Piëch moved to Volkswagen AG, the parent company of the Volkswagen Group. where he became Chairman of the Board of Management At that time Volkswagen was only three months from bankruptcy, and Ferdinand Piëch was central to orchestrating its dramatic turnaround.
 Due to his continued influence in the auto industry, Automobile Magazine announced that Piëch has won their Man of the Year award for 2011.